Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Conclusions and Future Work

-One final note is that throughout this paper we assumed that the amount $D_f$ was fixed per function $f$ (meaning that evaluating $f(x)$ takes the same amount of computational work for every $x$ - Definition~\ref{def::Df_Cf}).
+One final note is that we assumed that the amount $D_f$ is fixed per function $f$ and that every execution of $\eval$ takes the same amount of computational resources.
 This clearly need not be the case in general.
-We claim that this is not a problem.
-Indeed, if this is not the case, the REMS should be able to evaluate the amount of computational work that evaluating $f(x)$ take for all possible $x$'s.
-One possibility for doing this is presented in \cite{zhang2017rem}.
-They used trusted hardware to count cpu cycles, thus they have en exact estimate of the amount of work that went into computing $f(x)$ for all $f$'s and $x$'s.
-Another option is to only allow $\objectives$ to contain functions for which these amounts are known (which is the case in our discussion).

-Another assumption we made in Definition~\ref{def::Security} is that every execution of $\eval$ takes the same amount of computational resources.
-It will be interesting to study whether this is necessary.
-For instance, one can think of designing a system in which $\eval$ can determine the weight of blocks created according to the amount of computational work that went into its execution (meaning that blocks of different weights can be created).
-We notice that if this is the case, then the proofs provided by the miners \textbf{can not} be the outputs of the functions in $\objectives$, as this would be a contradiction to Theorem~\ref{Theorem::PreImage}.
-If a system of this type can be designed in a secure way, we beleive that this would be of interest.
+An workaround could be derived from \cite{zhang2017rem}, where trusted hardware is used to verify the exact amount of work that went into the mining.
+If a system of this type can be designed in a secure way, we believe that this would be of interest.